ppdx999/cmdset/cmds/urldecode/README.md

-# urlencode
+# urldecode

-A command to encode text into URL-safe format.
+A command to decode text into URL-safe format.

 ## Installation

-urlencode is a standalone awk script file with no dependencies, so you can use it by copying it to a suitable location.
+urldecode is a standalone awk script file with no dependencies, so you can use it by copying it to a suitable location.

 ## Requirements